Address18 Lower John Street WexfordSee nearby area

 Wexford Arts Centre

-In an 18th-century market hall, this centre hosts exhibitions, theatre (including occasional productions in Irish), dance and music.
+Housed in the 18th-century market hall, this centre hosts exhibitions, theatre (including occasional productions in Irish), dance and...

 A local favourite, this vegetarian-friendly cafe is fully licensed and specialises in wholesome sweet and savoury crêpes.